-Helius Medical Technologies, Inc. (the "Company") is filing this amendment on Form 10-Q/A (this "Amendment") to amend its Quarterly Report on Form 10-Q for the three months ended June 30, 2015, as filed on August 14, 2015 (the "Original Filing"), to restate its interim condensed consolidated financial statements as of and for the three months ended June 30, 2015, as a result of the Company not previously re-measuring the fair value of stock options awarded to non-employees that had not yet vested.
-See Note 9 "Restatement of Previously Issued Financial Statements" to the Company's restated interim condensed consolidated financial statements.
+Helius Medical Technologies, Inc. (the "Company") is filing this amendment on Form 10-Q/A (this "Second Amendment") to amend its Quarterly Report on Form 10-Q for the three months ended June 30, 2015, as filed on August 14, 2015 (the "Original Filing") and previously amended on January 11, 2016 (the "First Amended Filing"), to restate its interim condensed consolidated financial statements as of and for the three months ended June 30, 2015, as a result of an error in the classification of warrants issued in private placements conducted in April, June, and July 2015.
+The Company previously recorded the issuance of warrants in private placements conducted in April, June, and July 2015 as equity instruments instead of liabilities.
+The warrant exercise prices are denominated in U.S. dollars whereas the functional currency of the Company is the Canadian dollar; as such, the settlement of the warrants fails the fixed for fixed criteria of ASC 815 and are required to be recorded as a liability at their fair value on inception.
+The warrant liability is required to be re-measured at its fair value on each reporting date with the changes in fair value recorded in the Company's Testated interim condensed consolidated financial statements.
+The Company previously filed the First Amended Filing to restate its interim condensed consolidated financial statements as of and for the three months ended June 30, 2015, as a result of the Company not previously re-measuring the fair value of stock options awarded to non-employees that had not yet vested.
+See Note 9 "Restatement of Previously Issued Financial Statements" to the Company's restated interim condensed consolidated financial Statements" to the Company's restated interim condensed consolidated financial Statements" to the Company's restated interim condensed consolidated financial Statements.

-In connection with the Original Filing, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and concluded that our disclosure controls and procedures were ineffective as of June 30, 2015.
-Subsequently, the Company's management has determined that the improper design of controls with respect to the calculation of the fair value of the Company's share based compensation was a deficiency in its internal control over financial reporting resulting from the material weakness identified at June 30, 2015.
+In connection with the Original Filing and the First Amended Filing, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and concluded that our disclosure controls and procedures were ineffective as of June 30, 2015.
+Subsequently, the Company's management has determined that the improper design of controls with respect to the calculation of the fair value of the Company's share based compensation and warrants was a deficiency in its internal control over financial reporting resulting from the material weaknesses identified at June 30, 2015.

-Except as required to reflect the effects of the corrections for the items above, no additional modifications or updates have been made to the Original Filing and are set forth in this Amendment.
-Information not affected by these corrections remains unchanged and reflects the disclosure made at the time of the Original Filing.
-This Amendment does not describe other events occurring after the Original Filing, including exhibits, or modify or update those disclosures affected by subsequent events.
-This Amendment should be read in conjunction with the Company's filings made with the Securities and Exchange Commission subsequent to the filing of the Original Filing, as information in such reports and documents may update or supersede certain information contained in this Amendment.
+Except as required to reflect the effects of the corrections for the items above, no additional modifications or updates have been made to the Original Filing and are set forth in this Second Amendment.
+Information not affected by these corrections remains unchanged and reflects the disclosure made at the time of the Original Filing and the First Amendment.
+This Second Amendment does not describe other events occurring after the Original Filing or the First Amendment, including exhibits, or modify or update those disclosures affected by subsequent events.
+This Amendment should be read in conjunction with the Company's filings made with the Securities and Exchange Commission subsequent to the filing of the Original Filing and the First Amendment, as information in such reports and documents may update or supersede certain information contained in this Second Amendment.

-The certifications of the Company's Chief Executive Officer and Chief Financial Officer are attached to this Amendment as Exhibits 31.1, 31.2, and 32.1 respectively.
+The certifications of the Company's Chief Executive Officer and Chief Financial Officer are attached to this Second Amendment as Exhibits 31.1, 31.2, and 32.1 respectively.